Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [x] C
 - [ ] D

 #### Q32.
 A domain GPO must apply to users based on the location of the computer to which they are logging in.
-You set up this ability by using which group policy feature?
+Did you set up this ability by using which group policy feature?

 - [ ] inheritance
 - [ ] administrative
 - [x] loopback
 - [ ] filter

 #### Q33.
 You are planning to install a SAN that will utilize iSCSI storage.
-You want to provide automatic discovery, management and configuration of iSCSI devices.
+You want to provide automatic discovery, management, and configuration of iSCSI devices.
 After running the Get-WindowsFeature \* PowerShell command, which should you install?

 - [ ] Network Load Balancing
 - [ ] EnhancedStorage